wuyan-spp/codereview-test/README.md

 # Jovay Contracts

 This repository contains the smart contracts for the Jovay Network, a Layer 2 scaling solution.
+These contracts have been audited by third-party security firms.
+For audit reports, see [Audit Reports](https://docs.jovay.io/resources/audit-reports).

 ## Overview